kazuki01234/zkp-blockchain-voting-system/README.md

 ## How to Use

-1. Launch the Python backend (`docker-compose build && docker-compose up -d`)
+1. Launch the backend (`docker-compose build && docker-compose up -d`)
 2. Start the frontend
 - Python: (`cd frontend && npm install && npm run dev:python`)
 - Go: (`cd frontend && npm install && npm run dev:go`)
 3. Open the UI in your browser

-## Voting
+## Voting Flow

-- Generate or load a key pair (stored in localStorage)
+1. Generate or load a key pair (stored in localStorage)
-- Select an option and vote — your vote is signed and sent to the backend
+2. Sign the vote in the browser
-- Backend verifies the signature and adds the vote to the blockchain
+3. Submit the vote to the backend

-## Planned Improvements
+4. Backend verifies signature and ZKP stub

-- Add unit tests and error handling
+5. Vote is added to the blockchain
-- Benchmark performance differences between Python and Go backends
+6. Results are updated